uninspiredusername/uninspiredusername/README.md

 ### Bonjour/ Hi 👋

 My name is Olivier.
-I have always found data exciting and considered it an opportunity to uncover truths and become more aware of human biases.
-I am currently studying NLP, SQL and R on CodeAcademy where I have already completed the Data science path, Python and SQL classes.
-Take a look at some Python projects I have completed below:
+I have always found data exciting and seen it as an opportunity to uncover truths and become more aware of human biases.
+I am currently studying NLP, SQL, R and Python on Codecademy.
+I have already completed a Data science path (focusing on SQL and Python) on Codecamedy.
+Take a look at some projects I have completed below:

 #### 🖥️ Python projects :